zbj3ji/esp32-cam_bme_280_bme680_esphome/README.md

 Based on the ESP32 (or other microcontroller) pinout, you have to define the right I2C pins.
 In my case I used GPIO13 as SDA and GPIO12 as scl (see wiring above).
 Another very important thing is to use correct **sensor address** - in my case **0x76**, but it can be **0x77** as well.

-[Here](https://esphome.io/components/esp32_camera.html) a default example from ESPHome web site.
+[Here](https://esphome.io/components/esp32_camera.html) a default example from ESPHome web site about ESP32-CAM.

 # Integration